Uthong I: End of reign

-Suphannaphum dynasty
+Later rulers at Suphannaphum

-The political seat at Suphannaphum appears to have been left vacant following the reign of Uthong I. According to the local legend of Saen Pom, dated to the last half of the 1220s, Saen Pom is said to have migrated southward from the Tai polity of Tri trueng, located in the upper valley under the suzerainty of the Sukhothai Kingdom, to Suphannaphum, where he assumed the vacant throne.
-His son, Uthong III, succeeded him, thereby establishing a dynastic line subsequently known as the Suphannaphum dynasty, which continued to govern the polity until the foundation of the Ayutthaya Kingdom in 1351, when Uthong V, the Ayutthaya first monarch married Suphannaphum princess and incorporated the polity into his kingdom.
+The seat appears to have stood vacant after Uthong I. The local legend of Saen Pom, dated to the second half of the 1220s, has him migrate south from the Tai polity of Tri Trueng, in the upper valley under Sukhothai suzerainty, to Suphannaphum, where he took the empty throne.
+His son Uthong III succeeded him, founding the line later known as the Suphannaphum dynasty, which held the polity until the foundation of the Ayutthaya Kingdom in 1351, when Uthong V married a Suphannaphum princess and absorbed it into his kingdom.

-This hypothesis aligns with the theory that Khun Luang Pho Ngouy—identified either as the son or the son-in-law of Uthong III and later enthroned as Borommarachathirat I, the third monarch of Ayutthaya and the first ruler of the Suphannaphum lineage—may have possessed ancestral connections to Sukhothai.
-Such connections are suggested by his marriage to a daughter of King Loe Thai of Sukhothai, as well as by the repeated instances of royal intermarriage between his descendants and members of the Sukhothai dynasty.
-Moreover, political interactions and architectural developments in Suphanburi during the Ayutthaya period indicate a close relationship between these two dynastic houses.
-The kinship ties between the royal families of Suphanburi and Sukhothai may therefore be traced back at least to the reign of King Ramkhamhaeng of Sukhothai (r.1279 - 1298).
+Khun Luang Pho Ngua has been identified as either the son or the son-in-law of Uthong III.
+He was later enthroned as Borommarachathirat I, third monarch of Ayutthaya and first of the Suphannaphum line, and is thought to have had ancestral ties to Sukhothai.
+Those ties are suggested by his marriage to a daughter of King Loe Thai of Sukhothai and by repeated intermarriage between his descendants and the Sukhothai house.
+Political dealings and architectural developments at Suphanburi during the Ayutthaya period point the same way, and the kinship between the two royal families may go back at least to the reign of Ramkhamhaeng of Sukhothai (r.
+1279–1298).